itemis/p2-manager/p2-broker/p2-broker-frontend/README.md

 - show the installable units available in a repository
 - show the available versions of an installable unit

+- compile a list of necessary repositories from a list of installable units
+- generate a target platform definition for a list of installable units

 - add a new repository to the p2-manager

 Planned features:

-- compile a list of necessary repositories from a list of installable units
 - require authorization through google for adding new repositories to the p2-manager